littleosbook/littleosbook/output.md

 We use the value `0xC7 = 11000111` that:

 - Enables FIFO
 - Clear both receiver and transmission FIFO queues
 - Use 14 bytes as size of queue

 For a more in-depth explanation of the values, see [@wikibook:serial]

 ### Configuring the Modem
 The modem control register is used for very simple hardware flow control via the Ready To Transmit (RTS) and Data Terminal Ready (DTR) pins.
-When configuring the serial port before sending data, we want RTS and DTR to be 1.
+When configuring the serial port, we want RTS and DTR to be 1, which means that we are ready to send data.

-The modem configuration byte looks like this:
+The modem configuration byte is shown in the following figure:

     Bit:     | 7 | 6 | 5  | 4  | 3   | 2   | 1   | 0   |
     Content: | r | r | af | lb | ao2 | ao1 | rts | dtr |

-The contents are:
+A description for each name can be found in the table below:

  Name Description
 ----- ------------